Key Insights

 What’s Working From a Wellbeing Response: Addressing this problem challenges our conceptions of self-sufficiency and reshapes how we think of individual needs.
 In reorienting ourselves to share in the commons, there’s a necessary shift in how we relate to one another, requiring that we build mutual trust.

 “I hesitate to use the word ‘sharing economy’ because it has been co-opted by the capitalist economy, but I do think sharing will be more central.
 It’s a part of the idea of downscaling.
 We don’t all need to own a saw we only use once a year, or a car.
-There’s so many things that we all individually own that are just sitting idle all the time because we all feel like we need our own, because we don’t all have strong communities where we can necessarily feel comfortable sharing things with other folks.”
+There’s so many things that we all individually own that are just sitting idle all the time because we all feel like we need our own, because we don’t all have strong communities where we necessarily feel comfortable sharing things with other folks.”

 There’s also a need to expand our perception of ownership beyond the material world.
 We need to recognize that there is a symbolic value to ownership that affects how we perceive and distribute power.
 By restructuring ownership models, we can also alter how decisions are made, and, in turn, expand who is afforded agency.

-“To give examples of domains where ownership is relevant in the modern world […] we think of land and housing, but ownership transcends that.
-It covers ideas; think about intellectual property, the value of a patent or a trademark or copyright. […] If you think about the power of corporations today, ownership affects the way that we work together economically.”
+“To give examples of domains where ownership is relevant in the modern world, we think of land and housing, but ownership transcends that.
+It covers ideas; think about intellectual property, the value of a patent or a trademark or copyright. … If you think about the power of corporations today, ownership affects the way that we work together economically.”

 Limitations: There is a concern that moving toward “open” models for ownership will just create opportunities for people to further exploit and hoard resources.
 In response, stewardship is an ownership model that is attempting to mitigate this potential.

-There are still limitations to our technical and human capacities to implement new ownership models.
 Even with the structures for co-ownership in place, new ways of thinking are required, along with new relationships both with each other and with the shared “property.”

-Reconfiguring Governance Structures - in development
+Reconfiguring Governance Structures

 Revamping Measurement Practices